djkf/vibe-gameboy-emulator/README.md

 A fully functional Nintendo Game Boy emulator written in TypeScript, capable of running classic puzzle games with complete graphics, sound, and input support.

-## ⚡ Vibe Coding Experiment
+## 🤖 Vibe Coding Experiment: AI-Only Development

-**This entire emulator was written solely by AI using "Vibe Coding" - an experimental development approach where the AI writes all code without direct human programming.** The human engineer did not touch any code files during development, only providing guidance and using undo when the AI encountered issues.
+**This entire emulator was written solely by AI using "Vibe Coding"—an experimental approach where the AI writes all code without direct human programming.** The human engineer did not touch any code files during development, only providing guidance, reviewing results, and using undo when the AI encountered issues.

-This project demonstrates the potential of AI-assisted development while highlighting both the capabilities and limitations of current AI coding tools.
+### AI Collaboration Details
+- **Claude Sonnet 4** handled the initial architecture, core CPU, PPU, memory, input, and overall emulator structure.
+Claude also addressed major architectural and logic bugs, including sprite and DMA issues, and performed the foundational debugging and integration work.
+- **GPT-4.1** focused on sound (APU) implementation, audio smoothing, and deep performance optimizations.
+This included refactoring the CPU, PPU, and APU for O(1) array access and cache-friendly data structures, adding a fullscreen UI button, improving browser compatibility, and diagnosing/addressing missing sound issues.
+Profiling and systematic debugging strategies were also introduced at this stage.

+**At no point did the driving engineer directly modify the code.
+All changes were made by the AI agents.**

+## 🛠️ Major Problems and Solutions

+- **Sound Quality Issues:**
+  - Problem: Audio output was harsh or missing on some channels
+  - Solution: Added a low-pass filter, tuned smoothing, and debugged channel enable/trigger logic (GPT-4.1)

+- **Performance Bottlenecks:**
+  - Problem: Emulator was slow due to property access and inefficient data structures
+  - Solution: Refactored CPU, PPU, and APU to use `Uint8Array` and direct array access for all hot paths (registers, palettes, memory, etc.) (GPT-4.1)

+- **Sprite and DMA Bugs:**
+  - Problem: Sprites were invisible or corrupted due to coordinate and DMA issues
+  - Solution: Complete rewrite of sprite rendering and OAM DMA logic (Claude Sonnet 4)

+- **Debugging and Profiling:**
+  - Problem: Difficult to isolate performance and sound bugs
+  - Solution: Systematic profiling, step-by-step refactoring, and clear separation of concerns (GPT-4.1)

+## 📝 Expanded Technical Notes

+- **Sound (APU):**
+  - Added low-pass filter for smoother audio
+  - Refactored square wave channel to use O(1) register access
+  - Debugged and improved channel enable/trigger logic
+- **CPU/PPU:**
+  - All register and palette accesses are now O(1) via `Uint8Array` and constants
+  - Instruction handlers refactored for direct array access (e.g., `regs[REG_A]`)
+- **UI:**
+  - Fullscreen button added using the Fullscreen API, maintaining correct aspect ratio
+- **Browser Compatibility:**
+  - All features tested in modern browsers for smooth performance

 ## 🎮 Features